metasmile/termini/README.md

 ======
 - v0.1
 - Requirements: nodejs, and several modules from npm
+- Main Philosophy
+ - very very easy to watch files(minus zero config)
+ - when detect any file/dir -> any action through pipeline

 Watching file and moving to specific DIR concurrently.
 Simple and Useful when you forward only specific file format or mime types.